 Veteran reliever Collin Cargill, along with Adam Doleac, captured second-team honors, while Jared Bales earned league All-Freshman honors.
 In addition, Bales earned mention to two different Freshman All-America teams.

-The Golden Eagles also excelled off the field as Bourgeois was named the program's first Academic All-American since 2009, earning first-team honors at designated hitter.
-He was named the C-USA Scholar-Athlete of the Year for the sport and also spearheaded a group of three players to make the league's All-Academic Team, which included McInnis and Doleac.
+The Golden Eagles also excelled off the field as Bourgeois was named the program’s first Academic All-American since 2009, earning first-team honors at designated hitter.
+He was named the C-USA Scholar-Athlete of the Year for the sport and also spearheaded a group of three players – himself, McInnis and Doleac – that made the league’s All-Academic Team.

-His initial success as the top man in the program came on the heels of a magical season in 2009, in which Berry helped lead the program to its first ever Super Regional, beating Florida in Gainesville and eventual inaugural visit to the College World Series.
+Berry’s initial success as the top man in the program came on the heels of a magical 2009 season in which Berry, as associate head coach to Corky Palmer, helped lead the program to its first Super Regional.
+In that round of the postseason, Southern Miss swept Florida in Gainesville and earned an inaugural visit to the College World Series.
 The team finished with a No. 8 final ranking in three different polls.

-Also in 2009, under Berry's direction, McInnis garnered the school's first major Conference USA postseason award as he was named the C-USA Pitcher of the Year.
-Mcinnis was 9-4 with a 3.73 ERA and 90 strikeouts compared to only 34 walks.
+Also in 2009, with Berry’s guidance, McInnis garnered the school’s first major Conference USA postseason award as he was named the C-USA Pitcher of the Year.
+McInnis was 9-4 with a 3.73 ERA and 90 strikeouts compared to only 34 walks.
 Pitcher J.R.
 Ballinger was also taken in the MLB First-Year Player Draft by the Chicago White Sox in the 11th round.

-Berry oversaw the Golden Eagles pitching staff worked with the catchers, had recruiting responsibilities while assisted with the program's camps and clinics.
-Prior to the 2003 season, he served as the team's hitting coach and worked with the team's catchers and outfielders.
+Berry oversaw the Golden Eagles pitching staff, worked with the catchers, had recruiting responsibilities and assisted with the program’s camps and clinics from 2003-2009.
+Prior to the 2003 season, he served as the team’s hitting coach and worked with catchers and outfielders.

-Southern Miss had an All-American pitcher for four-straight years from 2003-06, tying TCU for the second-longest streak in the nation and that is a credit to the job Berry has done.
+Southern Miss had an All-American pitcher for four-straight years from 2003-06, tying TCU for the second-longest streak in the nation, a credit to the job Berry did.

 In 2008, Berry guided two more All-American pitchers in Barry Bowden and Tyler Conn.
 Bowden was 8-3 with a 2.12 ERA and Conn led the nation with 18 saves and was the runner-up for the NCBWA’s Stopper of the Year award.
 Both Bowden and Conn signed professionally after the season along with juniors Brian Leach and Josh Billeaud, giving the Golden Eagles four pitchers to move into the professional ranks at the season’s conclusion.

-In addition, McInnis earned Freshman All-American honors, the second time that Berry has coached a player to that honor.
+In addition, McInnis earned Freshman All-American honors, making him, at the time, the second player whom Berry had coached to such an honor.

-Overall the Southern Miss pitching staff posted a 4.78 ERA and held opposing hitters to a .276 average.
-Throughout the season one of the main strengths was the Southern Miss bullpen that finished 19-3 with 20 saves on the season.
-In fact the bullpen was so dominate that the Golden Eagles were 38-1 when they were tied or had the lead after six innings.
+Overall, the Southern Miss pitching staff posted a 4.78 ERA and held opposing hitters to a .276 average in 2008.
+Throughout the season one of the main strengths was the Southern Miss bullpen, which finished 19-3 with 20 saves on the season.
+The bullpen was so dominant that the Golden Eagles were 38-1 when they were tied or had the lead after six innings.

 In 2007, the Golden Eagle pitching staff posted a 3.79 ERA and had three pitchers with seven or more wins.
-Southern Miss pitchers fanned 416 batters and only walked 180 while opposing hitters hit .261.
-RHP Ryan Belanger earned All-Conference honors and J.R.
+Southern Miss pitchers fanned 416 batters and walked only 180 while opposing hitters hit .261.
+Right-hander Ryan Belanger earned All-Conference honors and J.R.
 Ballinger earned a spot on the C-USA All-Freshman team.

-Two of Berry's pitchers, Ryan Belanger and Cliff Russum, registered eight wins in 2006 and the team's ERA improved from 5.13 in 2005 to 4.80 last season.
+Two of Berry’s pitchers, Ryan Belanger and Cliff Russum, registered eight wins in 2006 and the team’s ERA improved from 5.13 in 2005 to 4.80.
 Southern Miss struck out 416 batters and walked only 211.
 Catcher Kevin Coker earned All-Conference USA honors and senior Scott Massey also was drafted in the 24th round by Pittsburgh.